catalyst-cooperative/pudl/docs/index.rst

 their contents.

 Data processing in the Core layer is generally broken down into two phases.
-Phase one focuses on cleaning and organizing data within individual tables, while phase two focuses on the integration and deduplication of data between tables.
+Phase one focuses on cleaning and organizing data within individual tables while phase two focuses on the integration and deduplication of data between tables.
 These tasks can be tedious `data wrangling toil <https://sre.google/sre-book/eliminating-toil/>`__ that impose a huge amount of overhead on anyone trying to do analysis based on the publicly